 This transaction supports the retrieval of ATNA audit record from the Audit Record Repository in accordance with a set of search parameters that determine the retrieved event reports.
 This transaction enables an Audit Consumer to search audit events that an Audit Record Repository created via the Record Audit Event [ITI-20] transaction.

-This transaction is a profiling of a standard FHIR search of the AuditEvent resource.
+This transaction is a profiling of a standard FHIR search of the AuditEvent Resource.

 3.81.1 Scope

 The Retrieve ATNA Audit Event transaction is used to search ATNA events recorded in an ATNA Audit Record Repository.
-The result of this retrieval is a FHIR bundle of AuditEvent resources that match with a set of search parameters.
+The result of this retrieval is a FHIR bundle of AuditEvent Resources that match with a set of search parameters.

 3.81.2 Actor Roles